chrisD91/anesthPlot/doc/source/index.rst

          python anesthPlot/anesplot/__main__.py
          or
          python -m anesplot
-         -> will open an GUI choose menu to choose the recording (MonitorTrend, TaphoniusTrend, MonitorWave, TelevetWave(from a .csv export))
+         -> this will open an GUI choose menu to choose the recording (MonitorTrend, TaphoniusTrend, MonitorWave, TelevetWave)

-      - will build a **standard debriefing** (trends) **plot series** (script usage)
+      - this script approach will build a **standard plot series** for debriefing purposes:

          - global histograms (cardiovascular and anesthesia summary)
-         - cardiovascular trends time based plots
+         - cardiovascular time based trends plots
-         - respiratory trends time based plots
+         - respiratory time based trends plots
-         - anesthesia trends time based plots
+         - anesthesia time based trends plots

-      - or will build a **plot for wave** recording
+      - or will build a user selected **plot for wave** recording

-         - one or two waves on the same plot (script usage)
+         - one or two waves on the same plot (script usage, pop_up menu to choose)

 - you can also use this code as a **python package**